 Session 2 marked a discussion on Energy Materials & Technology.
 This session consisted of two IAAM Award lectures and three oral presentations.
 It began with an IAAM Award Lecture on a topic related to highly efficient wavelength conversion glasses.
-Speaker explained the urgent need to shift towards renewable energy as a response to the growing energy crisis.
+Speaker Dr. Kenji Shinozaki from National Institute of Advanced Industrial Science and Technology, Japan explained the urgent need to shift towards renewable energy as a response to the growing energy crisis.
 In this talk, the speaker confirmed that he has successfully developed a glass with high transparency and excellent upconversion characteristics by heat treatment crystallization.

 The next IAAM Award Lecture was focused on supercritical CO2 assisted crystallization of perovskite films.
+This talk was delivered by Prof. Gary Tepper from Virginia Commonwealth University, USA.
 In this talk, the speaker explained about high-quality perovskite films were produced at low temperatures through crystallization in supercritical carbon dioxide.
 The speaker explained that the resulting film morphology could be tuned over a range of crystal structures by adjusting the co-solvent additive, which provides selective solubility to solid-state film constituents.
 The ability to fine-tune the morphology of perovskite films could lead to superior photovoltaic performance and device durability.

 Energy Materials & Technology Sessions during the October edition of AMC 2019. ©IAAM Media

-The next lecture was an Oral presentation on bio methanation in a trickle bed reactor for energy storage and CO2-utilization.
+The next lecture was an Oral presentation on bio methanation in a trickle bed reactor for energy storage and CO2-utilization. by Dr. Marko Burkhardt from Technical University of Brandeburg, Germany.
 In this talk, the speaker talked about the process performance, response time, and ex-situ methanation aspects.
 A subsequent oral talk was focused on the conceptual design of the CSP lead demonstrator SOLEAD.
-In this talk, the speaker explained concentrated solar power technology as the key solar technologies for the development of renewable energies.
+This talk was delivered by Dr. Ivan Di Piazza from C.R.
+ENEA Brasimone, Italy.
+Here, speaker explained concentrated solar power technology as the key solar technologies for the development of renewable energies.
 The designing process of the SOLEAD machine and the engineering methodologies adopted for the project choices were described in the presentation.

-The last presentation of the session was on the important aspects of printed Organic Light-Emitting Diodes (OLEDs).
+The last presentation of the session was on the important aspects of printed Organic Light-Emitting Diodes (OLEDs) by Pauline Hibon from Institute of Materials Science, Germany.
 OLEDs have become an established technology in the display and lighting market.
 The speaker described that solvent-polymer interaction has a large impact on material performance during solution processing, which results in controlled interfaces in multilayer devices like printed OLEDs.

 The next session the Global Graphene Forum underneath session 3 and was chaired by two professors.
 This session consisted of one IAAM fellow lecture and two IAAM award lectures.

 The first IAAM Fellow Lecture of this session was on the synthesis and electrochemical deposition of graphene and 2D nanomaterial composites for biosensors and energy storage applications.
+This talk was delivered by Prof. Shen-Ming Chen from National Taipei University of Technology, Taiwan.
 In the presentation, the speaker demonstrated the synthesis of Mn-doped MoSe2 and reported the resultant defective sites.
 The speaker explained that the Mn doping does not only help in enzyme immobilization but also enhances the electronic conductivity of layered material.

-The next IAAM Award Lecture was on “Carbon nanowalls propelling social innovations”.
+The next IAAM Award Lecture was on “Carbon nanowalls propelling social innovations” by Prof. Masaru Hori from Nagoya University, Japan.
 In this talk, the speaker spoke about carbon nanowalls(CNWs).
 The speaker had fabricated CNWs successfully using the unique plasma equipment of capacitively coupled plasma-enhanced chemical vapor deposition (CVD) assisted by the radical injection.
 The results presented in this talk indicated that the CNWs has great potential to realize the tough fuel cell devices.